Quick Navigation

 2. Laminate Flooring

-Laminate flooring is an excellent choice for flooring in cold climates, especially if you want a product that looks like natural wood.
-It also has similar insulation properties to vinyl flooring, so you can have a comfortable place for your feet to walk without being too cold.
+Laminate flooring is an excellent choice for cold climates, especially if you want a product that looks like natural wood.
+It also has similar insulation properties to luxury vinyl flooring, so you can have a comfortable place for your feet to walk without being too cold.
 Applying an insulating layer of foam or cork underneath your floors will help them stay even warmer.
+Overall, laminate flooring can handle extreme temperatures fairly well.

 3. Carpeting